Rishit2000/EthereumDataOp/README.md

   block_timestamp VARCHAR
 );

+-- psql commands to import CSV data to SQL tables.
 \copy traces FROM '\path\traces.csv' WITH (FORMAT csv, HEADER true);
 \copy transactions FROM '\path\transactions.csv' WITH (FORMAT csv, HEADER true);

 ```

 ## Run the following code to get all the associated contracts for given DCW